1. Overview

 4. Use Liquibase With Spring Boot

-We can also change the default changelog file using the liquibase.change-log property:
+Alternatively, we can also change the default changelog file location by setting the liquibase.change-log property:

 liquibase.change-log=classpath:liquibase-changeLog.xml